xxuan01/xxuan01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I’m Ruoxuan Feng (冯若轩, E-mail: fengruoxuan@ruc.edu.cn).
 I am a second year master student in <a href="https://gewu-lab.github.io/">GeWu-Lab</a> at <a href="http://ai.ruc.edu.cn/">Gaoling School of Artificial Intelligence, Renmin University of China</a>.
 I am advised by Prof. <a href="https://dtaoo.github.io/">Di Hu</a>.
 I received my bachelor's degree from <a href="https://csee.hnu.edu.cn/">College of Computer Science and Electronic Engineering, Hunan University</a> in 2023.
 Now my research interests focus on multi-modal emboided AI.
+I'm looking for a PhD position in 2026 Fall.
 If you are interested in my research, please email me at <a href="mailto:fengruoxuan@ruc.edu.cn">fengruoxuan@ruc.edu.cn</a>.

 # 🔥 News